 Day 5: Ride up the Loire Valley to Nevers

 Highlights: Loire River ValleyWe continue up the Loire River Valley today to Charité-sur-Loire and on to Nevers.
 Annie would have followed the river most of the way today, so we'll do the same with a beautiful forested foothills of the Morvan.
-Annie rode only to Charité today (about 28 km from Cosne) so you might want to stop for photos and then plan on time to take a walk in Nevers this evening.
-We'll enjoy dinner together tonight.
-Distance: 70 km (43 miles).
+Annie rode only to Charité today so you might want to stop for photos and then plan on time to take a walk in Nevers this evening.
+Dinner is on your own tonight.
+Distance: 80 km (50 miles).

 Day 6: Nevers to Lyon